 Additional Simmering Potpourri Ingredients

-You can change up the scent by adding in whole allspice, star anise, bay leaves, apples, pears, evergreen tree cutting (the part with the pine needles),
+You can change up the scent by adding in whole allspice, star anise, bay leaves, nutmeg, vanilla extract, apples, pears, evergreen tree cutting (the part with the pine needles),

 How to make Stovetop Christmas Potpourri